kkovati/Circuit_Simulator/README.md

-# Circuit Simulator
+# ⚡ Circuit Simulator
-This tool is a time domain electrical circuit simulator written in Python.
+This tool is a time domain electrical circuit simulator written in **Python**.
-It's main purpose is transient analysis of circuits containing basic components.
+It's main purpose is transient analysis of circuits containing basic components.<br> The simulator relies only on **NumPy**.<br>
+All simulation results were verified with **NI Multisim 10**.

 Available components:
  - Resistor